-The chambers of the heart operate as double-pump for the body’s circulation.
-In coordination with valves, the chambers work to keep blood flowing in the proper order.
+The chambers of the heart operate as a ‘double-pump’ system for the body’s circulation.
+In coordination with valves, the chambers work to keep blood flowing in the proper sequence.

-The chambers on the right side of the heart pump oxygen-depleted blood from the organs and to the lungs where it absorbs oxygen.
-After the blood leaves the lungs and returns to the heart, the left-side chambers pump the oxygenated blood around to all the tissues of the body.
+The chambers on the right side of the heart pump oxygen-depleted blood from the organs and to the lungs, where it absorbs oxygen.
+After the blood leaves the lungs and returns to the heart, the left-sided chambers pump the oxygenated blood around to all the tissues of the body.

 The heart’s four chambers are: